There is no single "right way" of doing a yoga pose.

 An advantage of muscle control, particularly if you practice slow and smooth activations and relaxations (a point that is particularly evident in the videos) is that you can get better at feeling the minimum required effort to do a pose.

-You'll still be working in your poses, there will still be muscular activation (since you need it to feel your body) however, the activation, the effort will be the minimum required.
+You'll still be working in your poses, there will still be muscular activation (since you need it to feel your body) however, it will be the minimum required.
 As a result, you may find that your yoga practices where you focus on muscle control can leave you feeling refreshed and energized and not worn out.

 This latter program focuses on using friction as a means of activating muscle.
 Basics 1 and 2 are both ebooks while the arm and leg strengthening program includes a set of videos and an ebook.
 All three include an hour long routine (roughly) that focuses on a particular aspect of body awareness.